flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 ### How do I add GestureRecognizers to a widget in Flutter?

-In Xamarin.Forms, `Element`s may contain a Click event you can attach to.
+In Xamarin.Forms, `Element`s might contain a click event you can attach to.
 Many elements also contain a `Command` that is tied to this event.
 Alternatively you would use the `TapGestureRecognizer`.
 In Flutter there are two very similar ways:

- 1. If the Widget supports event detection, pass a function to it and handle it in the function.
+ 1. If the widget supports event detection, pass a function to it and handle it in the function.
 For example, the RaisedButton has an `onPressed` parameter:

     <!-- skip -->
     ```dart